 A central element of CBT is anticipating likely problems and enhancing patients’ self-control by helping them develop effective coping strategies.
 Specific techniques include exploring the positive and negative consequences of continued drug use, self-monitoring to recognize cravings early and identify situations that might put one at risk for use, and developing strategies for coping with cravings and avoiding those high-risk situations.

-Self Medication Is Not The Answer, Get Help Today at Evoke Wellness MA!
+Self Medication Is Not The Answer, Get Help Today at Evoke Wellness at Cohasset!

 Sadly, resorting to substances as a way to escape can be a deadly and bad decision.
-However, those that struggle with addiction can get help at Evoke Wellness MA today!
-The team of addiction specialists at Evoke Wellness MA knows that no two individuals struggling with addiction are the same.
+However, those that struggle with addiction can get help at Evoke Wellness at Cohasset today!
+The team of addiction specialists at Evoke Wellness at Cohasset knows that no two individuals struggling with addiction are the same.
 This is why we are careful to design a drug and alcohol treatment center for each of our clients tailored to their individual needs.
 From our detox programs to our residential recovery programs to our outpatient care, Evoke has a solution that is right for you.